suabo/amazon-music-helper/README.md

-# Amazon Music Helper Browser extension?
+# Amazon Music Helper

-Amazon Music Helper is a browser extension which helps you add tracks to your favourite playlist and send Notifications with next Song informations.
+Amazon Music Helper is a browser extension which helps you add tracks to your favourite playlist and send notifications with next song informations.
 The extension will add an icon to your browser bar.
-This way you can add the currently playing track without the need to switch into the browser tab with Amazon Music playing.
-The extension will grab your existing connection to amazon music and use it to make requests.
+This way you can add the currently playing track without the need to switch into the browser window/tab with Amazon Music playing.
+The extension will grab your existing connection to amazon music and use it to make it happen.
 This way you only need to listen to your music like you would normally.
+If you use the shortcuts you can even hide the icon in the toolbar by customizing your toolbar.

 ## How Amazon Music Helper works?